talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 ### 1. Count rare CNVs per window

-For each [metacohort](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/phenotype/), we intersected rCNVs against [genome-wide sliding windows](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/binned_genome/) separately for cases and controls.
+For each [metacohort](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/phenotype/), we intersected [rCNVs](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#curation-steps-rare-cnvs) against [genome-wide sliding windows](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/binned_genome/) separately for cases and controls.

-We conducted this procedure a total of three times per phenotype group & metacohort: once each for deletions, duplications, and all CNVs (deletions + duplications).
+We conducted this procedure twice per phenotype group & metacohort: once each for deletions and duplications.

 The code to perform this step is contained in `count_cnvs_per_window.py`.

 We required CNVs to overlap at least 50% of each window to be counted.

 Finally, given that CNV breakpoint precision varies by locus, platform, and CNV calling algorithm, we systematically extended the breakpoints of each control CNV by +50kb.
-Note that CNV breakpoints in cases were **not** extended.
-We did this to conservatively protect against spurrious associations arising from control CNVs breakpoints being systematically underestimated compared to case breakpoints.
+CNV breakpoints in cases were **not** extended.
+We did this to conservatively protect against spurrious associations arising from situations where control CNVs breakpoints might be underestimated compared to case breakpoints.

 ### 2. Calculate burden statistics between cases & controls